Food Grade Lubricants: Frequently Asked Questions (FAQ)

 Vegetable or plant-based lubricants often oxidise quickly when exposed to elevated temperatures, leading to reduced protection of equipment.

-What is the procedure for changing from another lubricant to a JAX food-grade lubricant?
+What is the procedure for changing from another lubricant to JAX?

 At Antala, we offer food-grade lubricants from JAX, which has been providing high-quality synthetic lubricants for the food industry since 1955.

-Contact one of our food-grade lubricants directly to get expert advice on your specific application.
+Contact us for expert advice on your specific application.